This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 Golden retrievers are such great family dogs.

-They’re so smart, handsome, gentle, and friendly, it’s easy to overlook some of their behavior problems.
+They’re so smart, handsome, gentle, and friendly, that it’s easy to overlook some of their behavior problems.

 But, like any dog, they’re not perfect.
 And they tend to have some behavior problems because of their great characteristics.

 Most goldens want to be near their people.
 And they love to be petted and get attention.

 And, sometimes, they’ll seek that attention in ways we don’t approve of.

 They may jump, grab our hand or arm, or engage in some destructive behaviors.

 In this article, I’ll deal with some common golden retriever behavior problems.

 Many of these are normal dog behaviors that can be modified through training and exercise.

 Dogs naturally dig, bark, express fear in certain situations, mark territory, chase small animals, and jump.